 As stated in Tex.
 Gov't Code §2306.1115(a)(3), TDHCA shall develop a formula that "includes other factors determined by the department to be relevant to the equitable distribution of housing funds..."
-As such, a Regional Coverage Factor, which measures inverse population density, will be used as a variable for both the HOME SF the HTF programs.
+As such, a Regional Coverage Factor measuring inverse population density will be used as a variable for both the HOME SF and the HTF programs.

-To understand the Regional Coverage Factor, population density is first introduced, which is the number of people divided by the land in which they live.
+Population density is the number of people divided by the amount of land in which they live, or the number of people per area of land.
 A high population density means that more people are living in a given land area.
-Next, the population density formula is reversed to calculate inverse population density, which divides the land area by the number of people that live in that area.
-An inverse population density conveys the amount of land per person in each subregion.
-A higher number indicates greater population dispersion (i.e., fewer people living in a larger space) and hence may at some point indicate an increasing challenge in reaching and serving Texans in that area.
+Inverse population density, which divides the land area by the number of people that live in that area, gives the amount of land per person.
+An inverse population density conveys the amount of land per person in each subregion, a higher number indicates greater population dispersion (i.e., fewer people living in a larger space) and may indicate a challenge in reaching and serving Texans in that area.

-The purpose of the inverse population density calculation is to provide a consideration for the land area, including a sense of the distance that occurs between scattered-site SF activities, and the widespread population within a region that the SF administrators have to reach to deliver housing assistance.
-Unlike TDHCA's multifamily programs which focus development primarily in one project area, single family programs are typically scattered-site predominately in rural areas of the state.
-The Regional Coverage Factor takes into account the smaller populations of rural areas as well as scattered locations of single family projects, instead of relying solely on population as an absolute.
+The purpose of the inverse population density is to consider the distance between scattered-site SF activities and the dispersed population within a region where SF administrators provide assistance.
+Unlike TDHCA's multifamily programs, which generally focus development to a single site, SF programs are typically scattered-site, predominately in rural areas of the state.
+The Regional Coverage Factor takes into account the smaller populations of rural areas as well as scattered locations of single family projects instead of relying solely on population as an absolute.

-Accordingly, applying an inverse population density calculation to the 26 Sub-regions (13 State service regions, each with an urban and rural sub-region) considered in the RAF produces the Regional Coverage Factor.
-In effect, the Regional Coverage Factor assists in redistributing funding from urban areas to more rural parts of the state, thus better aligning funding goals with Tex.
+Applying an inverse population density calculation to the 26 subregions (13 State service regions, each with urban and rural subregions) considered in the RAF produces the Regional Coverage Factor.
+In effect, the Regional Coverage Factor assists in redistributing funding from urban areas to more rural parts of the state.
+This better aligns funding goals with Tex.
 Gov't Code §2306.111, which requires that 95% of HOME funds be allocated for the benefit of those areas of the state that do not receive HOME funds directly from the U.S. Department of Housing and Urban Development ("HUD"), chiefly smaller cities and rural areas.